navjot11022001/navjot11022001/README.md

 - 💬 Ask me about Fullstack or any tech related stuff.
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: i code i dreams also😂
+- ⚡ Fun fact: i code in dreams also😂